stungeye/Full-Stack-Notes/docs/01-ruby-and-rails-installation/02-windows-mac-linux.md

 In the past, installing both Ruby and Rails under Windows was time-consuming and error-prone.

-We're going to avoid these issues by running Rails on a virtualized Linux care of the Windows Subsystem for Linux (WSL).
+We're going to avoid these issues by running Rails on a virtualized Linux care of the Windows Subsystem for Linux (WSL2).

 ## Rails and MacOS